hotosm/fAIr/docs/Docker-installation.md

     docker compose restart
     ```

-    Frontend will be available on 5000 port , Backend will be on 8000 , Flower will be on 5500
+    Frontend will be available on 5000 port, Backend will be on 8000, Flower will be on 5500

     Please open the frontend using URL `127.0.0.1:3000` instead of `localhost:3000` to ensure login functionality.

 10. Want to run your local tiles ?

-    You can use [titler](https://github.com/developmentseed/titiler) , [gdals2tiles](https://gdal.org/programs/gdal2tiles.html) or nginx to run your own TMS server and add following to docker compose in order to access your localhost through docker containers .
+    You can use [titler](https://github.com/developmentseed/titiler), [gdals2tiles](https://gdal.org/programs/gdal2tiles.html) or nginx to run your own TMS server and add following to docker compose in order to access your localhost through docker containers .
 Add those to API and Worker .
 Make sure you update the .env variable accordingly

     ```
     network_mode: "host"